Blurrybboi/aichat/RAG-Guide.md

 RAG can improve the efficacy of large language model (LLM) applications by leveraging custom data

-AICHAT has a built-in vector database and full-text search engine, eliminating reliance on third-party services and  providing ready-to-use RAG functionality.
+AIChat has a built-in vector database and full-text search engine, eliminating reliance on third-party services and  providing ready-to-use RAG functionality.

 ![aichat-rag](https://github.com/user-attachments/assets/81b81409-460a-4aec-9e08-a3c3da5492d0)

 ## Document Sources

+AIChat can build RAG knowledge bases from a variety of document sources.

 | Source                  | Example                                              |
 | ----------------------- | ---------------------------------------------------- |